Where to Eat: Taste of Sunnyside 2025

 Tito Rad’s during Taste of Sunnyside 2023

-Kora Bakery: The Insta-famous Filipino doughnuts that have been trending since Kora’s owners—Kimberly Camara and Kevin Borja—started selling them out of their apartment in 2020 are finally getting a new permanent home.
-For Taste of Sunnyside, Kora will be setting up in front of its new, not-yet-opened storefront on Greenpoint Avenue.
-Be sure to stop by to welcome them to the neighborhood, and see what the fuss is about, as Kora is participating in Taste of Sunnyside!
-Leche flan kalabasa (pumpkin flan) and fried ube brioche, anyone?
+Kora Bakery: The Insta-famous Filipino doughnuts that have been trending since Kora’s owners—Kimberly Camara and Kevin Borja—started selling them out of their apartment in 2020 finally gained a permanent home last year on Greenpoint Avenue.
+Be sure to stop by and see what the fuss is about, as Kora is participating in Taste of Sunnyside once again.
+The shop expects to put out samples of some of its most popular doughnuts, including the leche flan and fried ube brioche with purple yam chips pictured.
+This is a can’t-miss!
 45-12 Greenpoint Ave., map

 Avocado Sangwich at Curley’s Bagels

 Curley’s Bagels: Since opening in early July, Curley’s Bagels has made a name for itself, thanks to its delicious, fresh-baked sourdough bagels and creative specialty sandwiches.
 The bagels come in flavors both traditional (sesame, everything, plain, etc.) and non (rosemary salt, za’atar), but it’s the sourdough that makes them stand out.
-“We have a unique fermentation with the dough,” explains Mark Curley, one of the three owners, when I interviewed him recently.
+“We have a unique fermentation with the dough,” explains Mark Curley, one of the three owners, when I interviewed him.
 “It’s a labor of love and a [several-day] process before we even get to the actual baking of the bagel.”
-For Taste of Sunnyside, Mark says they’ll likely put out a wide range of bagels and schmears for people to try.
+For Taste of Sunnyside, they shop will likely put out a range of bagels and schmears for people to try.
 4-304 47th Ave., map

 Italian sandwich at Empire Shop

-The menu here comprises breakfast and lunch sandwiches and wraps, classics like chopped cheese and chicken Parm, a Cuban and a Puerto Rican sandwich (a riff on the tripleta), burgers, and more, plus açaí bowls, fresh juices, and smoothies.
-I tried a delicious coco loco smoothie, with pineapple, mango, banana, frozen coconut water, and coconut ice cream, that was nearly a meal in itself!
+The menu here comprises breakfast and lunch sandwiches and wraps, classics like chopped cheese and chicken Parm, a Cuban and a Puerto Rican sandwich (a riff on the tripleta), burgers, and more, plus açaí bowls, fresh juices, and smoothies (the coco loco smoothie, with pineapple, mango, banana, frozen coconut water, and coconut ice cream, is so decadent).
+Last year, Empire Shop put out a beautiful (and generous) display of chicken Parm sandwiches and smoothies for Taste of Sunnyside.
+Be sure to stop by!
 47-10 39th Place, map

 South of 47th Avenue